Find information about our Community Centers, Athletic Complex, Nature Center, Historic Sites, Golf Course.

 Recent scholarship conducted by the local nonprofit Howard County Lynching Truth and Reconciliation, Inc., has revealed the log home was likely built by Levi Gillis in 1851.
 The structure was originally located on Merryman St., an African American neighborhood at the time.
 Thomas Isaac purchased the home from Gillis in 1860.

 In the 1980s, the cabin was dismantled and rebuilt at the intersection of Main Street and Ellicott Mills Drive.
 After the 2018 flash flood, the cabin was temporarily moved to Parking Lot F. After the construction of a new foundation, the cabin has been returned to its previous location at the intersection of Main Street and Ellicott Mills Drive.

-The Living History and Heritage Program is bringing our field trips to your classroom!
+The Historic Cultural Recourses is bringing our field trips to your classroom!

 We have optimized our popular on-site field trip for the classroom!
 Heritage program staff will visit your classroom and take students on a tour of Ellicott City with hands-on activities.
 Handle artifacts from the Patapsco Female Institute and learn about life during the Victorian era, and take a virtual tour of Main Street to the Thomas Isaac Log Cabin, the Firehouse Museum, and the B&O Ellicott City Station Museum!
-Please contact Emily Mosher at [email protected] for more information and pricing.
+Please contact Kelly Palich for pricing and more information: 410-313-0423 or k[email protected].

 410-313-1161 (general information)